+CONTENTS

+INTRODUCTION 3

+2020 CALL FOR PROPOSALS 4

+APPLICATION PROCESS AND SELECTION OF PROJECTS 5 5

+CRITERIA FOR APPLICATIONS 7

+GUIDELINES FOR REPORTING 11

+PROGRAM GOVERNANCE 12

+17

-CONTENTS INTRODUCTION AIM OF THE CALL FOR PROPOSALS 5 APPLICATION PROCESS AND SELECTION OF PROJECTS 6 CRITERIA FOR APPLICATIONS 8 GUIDELINES FOR REPORTING 12 PROGRAM GOVERNANCE 13 ANNEXES 14 INTRODUCTION The Beyond Chocolate partnership was signed by the partners on 5 December 2018.
+INTRODUCTION The Beyond Chocolate partnership was signed by the partners on 5 December 2018.
 The key purpose of "Beyond Chocolate" is to make long-lasting improvements to the living conditions of cocoa farmers and their families in the cocoa-growing regions that are important for the Belgian chocolate sector.
-The Beyond Chocolate partnership intends to support men and women cocoa growers to support themselves, help their children to go to school, and promote the sustainable use of natural resources.
-Through the Beyond Chocolate partnership, the cocoa-processing industry, chocolatiers, retailers and other companies active in the Belgian chocolate sector will substantially intensify their investments in the coming years, which is expected to lead to lasting improvements in the living standards and incomes of smallholder cocoa farmers and their families.
-The sustainable processing of cocoa beans needs to revert to be an attractive business to be in for cocoa growers, and one which does not destroy tropical forests or other natural resources.
-Ensuring the meaningful participation of local communities in this process is key to its success.
-Chocolate consumers in Belgium and abroad need to be certain that, just like other quality criteria, the sustainability of Belgian chocolate is guaranteed as much as possible.
-Therefore, the Beyond Chocolate partners committed together to ensure reaching the following targets: A) By 2025 at the latest - all the chocolate produced and/or sold in Belgium shall comply with a relevant certification standard and/or shall be manufactured from cocoa-based products covered by a corporate sustainability scheme - 2.
-"Beyond Chocolate" partners shall comply with applicable agreements between governments and companies in the regions included in the Cocoa & Forests Initiative; B) by 2030 - 1. cocoa growers will earn at least a living income1 - 2. deforestation due to cocoa growing for the Belgian chocolate sector has ended.
-The Belgian Ministry of Foreign Affairs, Directorate-General Development Cooperation and Humanitarian Aid has made grants available to co-finance projects proposed and implemented by 'Beyond Chocolate' partners.
+Beyond Chocolate has committed to reaching the following targets: A) By 2025 at the latest - all the chocolate produced and/or sold in Belgium shall comply with a relevant certification standard and/or shall be manufactured from cocoa-based products covered by a corporate sustainability scheme - 2.
+"Beyond Chocolate" partners shall comply with applicable agreements between governments and companies in the regions included in the Cocoa & Forests Initiative; The Belgian Ministry of Foreign Affairs, Directorate-General Development Cooperation and Humanitarian Aid (DGD) has made grants available to co-finance projects proposed and implemented by 'Beyond Chocolate' partners.
 IDH was appointed by the Belgian government to facilitate and manage the co-funding process.
-According to the "Living Income Community of Practice" a living income is the net annual income required for a household in a particular place to afford a decent standard of living for all members of that household; elements of a decent standard of living include: food, water, housing, education, healthcare, transport, clothing, etc.
+On December 5th 2019, the Beyond Chocolate partnership launched a first call for proposals for sustainability projects that would help achieve the above mentioned targets.
+2 Million euros of funding was made available for this call by the DGD.
+After a process of consultation and reviewing, 7 projects were approved.
+In total, 1.441.428 euros of the funding provided by the Belgian government was invested in these projects.
+With the remaining 558.572 euros this 2020 call is now being launched.
+The learnings of all approved projects will be shared with the entire partnership.
+B) by 2030 - 1. cocoa growers will earn at least a living income - 2. deforestation due to cocoa growing for the Belgian chocolate sector has ended.
+1 According to the "Living Income Community of Practice" a living income is the net annual income required for a household in a particular place to afford a decent standard of living for all members of that household; elements of a decent standard of living include: food, water, housing, education, healthcare, transport, clothing, etc.